TRIQS/triqs/doc/documentation/manual/triqs/gfs/c++/gf_call.rst

 (3) Interaction with clef expressions
 -------------------------------------------------

-* gf and gf_view can be used with the triqs::clef library
+* gf and gf_view can be used with the nda::clef library